RodgerDodg3r/logistics-tracker-gen/README.md

 - Avoids duplicate depot entries per vehicle
 - Outputs a clean CSV report suitable for tracking or logistics review

+## 🔐Security

+Security and data integrity were key considerations in developing this tracker automation tool.
+Since the data includes sensitive logistics information such as vehicle numbers, departure times, and depot details, I ensured that the script operates strictly on local files with no external dependencies or network access.
+This minimizes exposure and keeps all information within a secure environment.
+Additionally, by eliminating the need for manual handling and repetitive copy-pasting, the risk of accidental data leakage or misentry is significantly reduced.
+The code also avoids storing any data beyond the runtime of the script, ensuring that no sensitive information is persistently cached or logged.
+This approach reflects my awareness of secure development practices, especially when dealing with operational data.

 ## 🛠️ Requirements

 - Python 3.x